Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - [Product Returns and the Value of Search Prominence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4980259), (with Sanxi Li and Jun Yu, Revised and Resubmitted at the *International Journal of Industrial Organization*, previously circulated as "Search Prominence with Costly Product Returns")

-- Platform Recommendation and Consumer Search in Large-Assortment Markets, work in progress (with Sanxi Li and Jun Yu)
+- Platform Recommendation and Consumer Search in Large-Assortment Markets, (with Sanxi Li and Jun Yu)

+- Buyer-Optimal Recommendation System Design, (with Sanxi Li)

+- Transparency in Platform Recommendation System, work in progress

 - Search History based Price Discrimination, work in progress